Inflow and infiltration experts explain how to answer your residents’ questions and ease their fears about the testing process.

 “In the days leading up to the actual testing, field crews will walk the neighborhoods and place door hangers.”
-Van Note said. ”The hangers will have information about the tests, tips to prepare and numbers they can call if they have any questions.”
+Kubesh said. ”The hangers will have information about the tests, tips to prepare and numbers they can call if they have any questions.”

 The smoke is not expected to enter homes or buildings, but if it does, don’t be alarmed—simply open doors and windows to ventilate the area.
 The simulated smoke should clear out quickly.

 The smoke is safe, but long exposure may cause some irritation.
 The local fire and police departments are involved and notified so they know what’s going on, and know what to say should anyone place an emergency call pertaining to the simulated smoke.

 Do NOT be alarmed.

 “We recommend residents open their doors and windows to ventilate the premises to clear smoke,” McKenzie suggests.
 “Simulated smoke will not stain walls or furniture; nor will it leave a residue.
 If smoke enters a house, it’s best to contact a licensed plumber to find out if you have a sewer connection problem.”